Last Updated on February 24, 2022

 Horse-drawn carriage rides at Fort Wilderness or Port Orleans.

 Carriage rides are twenty-five minutes and are available at Fort Wilderness and Port Orleans Riverside Resorts.
 Each carriage seats four people and advanced reservations are recommended

 The Magic Kingdom fireworks show can be seen from many locations outside the park.
 Pull up some sand on the Polynesian beach or grab dinner at the newly renovated California Grill and see the lights from a different vantage point.

-The mini carousel at Downtown Disney is the perfect place for little ones to get their first play on the ponies.
+The Marketplace Carousel at Disney Springs is the perfect place for little ones to get their first play on the ponies.

 Feast on an all-you-can-eat BBQ spread to cowboy rope tricks and the tunes of a live country-western band.
 Then mosey on over to the dance floor for line dancing led by Disney Friends!
 Several times throughout the night, Disney Characters mingle with Guests for photos and autographs.
 Guests may meet Mickey Mouse, Minnie Mouse, Goofy and Chip ‘N Dale.

 Instead of leaving the parks during prime touring hours, skip the parks altogether and check out some character dining.